The Blue Badge Scheme

 Those who received automatic entitlement to a blue badge because they were awarded DLA mobility under the SMI criteria, no longer automatically qualified for it once they moved to PIP because there was no criteria for behavioural issues.

-To qualify, people needed at least 8 points from the ‘moving around’ section.
+To automatically qualify, people needed at least 8 points from the ‘moving around’ section.

-Many of our members found that although they qualified for the full 12 points in the ‘planning and following a journey’ section and therefore the enhanced rate of the mobility component, this gave no automatic entitlement to the blue badge.
+Many of our members found that although they qualified for the full 12 points in the ‘planning and following a journey’ section and therefore the enhanced rate of the mobility component, and access to the motability scheme, this gave no automatic entitlement to the blue badge.

 This only affected people living in England and Northern Ireland.
 Scotland and Wales still qualified.